maksDev123/Yoga_classification/README.md

 In this competition, we formulate the pose estimation as a classification task and you will have to classify different yoga asanas into different classes.
 You will be responsible for creating algorithms capable of performing a precise classification by aiming for higher Mean F1 scores.
 The dataset has pictures of different yoga poses and the class to which it belongs.
 There are a total of 6 classes based on the posture of the person performing the asana.
 Evaluation of your algorithms would be based on the Mean F1 score.

+# Results
+Approach which I used here gave 0.9 score on new data.

 # Link to competition:
 https://www.kaggle.com/competitions/ukraine-ml-bootcamp-2023